ribbondz/gsv/README.md

 gsv select -f 0=abc -c 0,1,2 a.txt              // output keeps only columns 0, 1, and 2
 gsv select -f 0=abc -o a.txt                    // save result to a-filter-current-time.txt
-gsv select -n -s \t -f 0=abc -c 0,1,2 -o a.txt  // all options gsv select --help                               // help info on other options
+gsv select -n -s \t -f 0=abc -c 0,1,2 -o a.txt  // all options gsv select -c 0,1 -o a.txt                      // NO filter, only to select columns gsv select --help                               // help info on other options

 column filter syntax: